 Property taxes are typically paid once per year.
 Since the sale of a home usually falls in the middle of the tax period, these property taxes are prorated.
 As the seller, you will be responsible for paying taxes up until, but not including, the day you sell your home.

 Homeowners associations typically charge a small fee when a home within their community is sold.
 These fees often cover the cost of neighborhood services and improvements.

 These fees are taxes imposed by your state or local government to transfer the title from you to the new owner of the home.

 When you live in a community with a Homeowners Association (HOA), you pay periodic dues to help maintain neighborhood common areas.
 Every so often, an HOA will impose a special assessment on homeowners to fund larger, less frequent expenses like replacing a clubhouse roof.
 As the seller, if you owe any outstanding special assessment dues, you’ll be responsible for paying these in full at closing.

 Sellers are typically responsible for paying the buyer’s title insurance premium.
 Title insurance helps protect both the lender and the buyer if a title issue arises after closing.

 Sometimes the buyer of your home will ask for you to credit a specified amount at closing to help cover their closing costs.
 The buyer and seller will negotiate the amount and terms of the credit and it will be included in the sales contract.

 So how much WILL it cost you to sell your house in Texas?
 Well, the real answer is: it depends.
 Your property’s value is a huge factor.
-On average, this could be close to 10% of property value (pro tip: with Jovio, it’s WAY less than that).
+On average, this could be close to 10% of property value.
 If you want to put in some money up front to give your home a listing day makeover, that’s a non-mandatory cost.
 The fees towards the end of the transaction are what you’ll definitely need to see coming, so don’t get blindsided!